mdfranz/cheetsheetz/podcasts.md

 The Important Thing with Michael (“Rands”) Lopp and Lyle Troxell.
 Let’s spend a few minutes of your life listening and learning about an Important Thing
 - [Product Thinking](https://podcasts.apple.com/us/podcast/product-thinking/id1550800132) - Successful product management isn’t just about training the product managers who work side by side with developers everyday to build better products.
 It’s about taking a step back, approaching the systems within organizations as a whole, and leveling up product leadership to improve these systems.
 - [Horns of a Dilemma](https://warontherocks.com/category/podcasts/horns-of-a-dilemma/) - Brought to you by the Texas National Security Review, this podcast features lectures, interviews, and panel discussions at the University of Texas
+- [The Knowledge Podcat](https://fs.blog/knowledge-project-podcast/) - Hosted by Shane Parrish, The Knowledge Project Podcast uncovers the best of what other people have already figured out so you can use their insights in your life.
+New episodes every second Tuesday.

 # Sometimes
 - [In Moscow's Shadows](https://inmoscowsshadows.buzzsprout.com/) - Russia, behind the headlines as well as in the shadows.
 This podcast is the audio counterpart to Mark Galeotti's blog of the same name, a place where "one of the most informed and provocative voices on modern Russia", can talk about Russia historical and (more often) contemporary, discuss new books and research, and sometimes talk to other Russia-watchers.